Zephanie: Return to GMA Network; Acting debut

 After two and a half years in ABS-CBN, Zephanie returned to her home network, GMA on March 31, 2022, as she signed a contract with their talent agency Sparkle, while remaining co-managed by Cornerstone Entertainment.
 8 months after her last ASAP appearance, she made her debut on All-Out Sundays on April 3, 2022, becoming one of their performers and co-hosts.

 She also performed various theme songs of the said network's drama series.
 Her first was "Tunay Na Minamahal" from the 2022-hit afternoon prime series, Apoy sa Langit and "Kaagapay" from Bolera.

 She was also one of the 30 artists who performed in Mr. Music: The Hits of Jonathan Manalo, a concert held at the Newport Performing Arts Theater in Resorts World Manila (now Newport World Resorts Manila).
 During the concert, she performed her first single "Pangarap Kong Pangarap Mo" and "Pag-Ibig Na Kaya", which is a duet with Jeremy G.

 In February 2023, she inked a recording deal with Republic Records, a label where international singers such as Taylor Swift and Ariana Grande are signed.
 She also sung the GMA's Kapuso Month 2023 Jingle entitled "Love Is Us Always and Forever" with Michael Sager.

-On May 26, 2023, she released her rendition of "Since I Found You" under Universal Records, as part of Christian Bautista's 20th Anniversary Tribute Album.
+In May 26, 2023, she released her rendition of "Since I Found You" under Universal Records, as part of Christian Bautista's 20th Anniversary Tribute Album.

 October 2023, she debuted as an actress on her first TV series entitled #Frenemies, the first installment of youth-oriented anthology, Sparkle U. However, in 2024, she later reprise her respective role in its third installment #SoundTrip, together with her co-stars in the first installment.

 She continued to sing various Official Soundtrack from GMA Drama series such as "Can This Be Love" for Luv Is: Caught in his Arms, "Walang Ibang Dahilan" for Arabella and "Kung Ang Puso" for Lovers & Liars.

 In Disney's 100th anniversary, she is tapped to record the Filipino rendition of Ariana DeBose's song "This Wish", translated as "Aking Hiling".

-January 2024, she performed at the 28th Asian Television Awards in Ho Chi Minh, Vietnam to represent the country.
+In January 2024, she performed at the 28th Asian Television Awards in Ho Chi Minh, Vietnam to represent the country.

 In April 2024, she released her rendition of Sabihin originally sung by Zelle under Republic Records Philippines.
 She also released Nagbago Ang Daigdig as the official soundtrack of Marian Rivera's comeback GMA Primetime series, My Guardian Alien and digitally released on May 3, 2024.